mattemade/neon-ghost/README.md

 [Check it on itch.io](https://mattemade.itch.io/neon-ghost)

-Source license terms:
+License terms:

+* some basic project and build configuration code is taken from [littlekt-game-template](https://github.com/littlektframework/littlekt-game-template) is licensed under [MIT](LICENSE-TEMPLATE.txt)
-* all the code is licensed under [Apache 2.0](LICENSE-CODE.txt)
+* all the game code is licensed under [Apache 2.0](LICENSE-CODE.txt)
+* graphic assets (sprites and tiles) are licensed under [CC BY-NC-ND 4.0](LICENSE-IMAGES.txt), look below for authors
+* music in is licensed under [CC BY-SA 4.0](LICENSE-MUSIC.txt)
-* voice recordings from [sound/Misc](game%2Fsrc%2FcommonMain%2Fresources%2Fsound%2FMisc) are licensed under [CC0](LICENSE-VOICE.txt)
+* sound effects and voice recordings in [sound/](game%2Fsrc%2FcommonMain%2Fresources%2Fsound%2FMisc), and levels/tileset definitions in [resources/level/](game/src/commonMain/resources/level) are licensed under [CC0 (public domain)](LICENSE-SOUND.txt)
-* music, sounds and graphic assets: TBC

 The team behind the game: